Kira2/parse-server-mailjet-adapter/README.md

       // Optional: A callback function that returns the options used for sending
       // verification and password reset emails.
 The returned options are merged
       // with this options object.
+      // If needed, this function can also return a promise for an options object.
       getIndividualOptions: function(targetOpts) {
         if (targetOpts.user.get("email") === "queen@buckingham.palace") {
           return {